 It is the MSCB’s responsibility to not misrepresent its accreditation status in any way, and to secure IAS approval in advance whenever there is a question about the MSCB’s intended use of the IAS name and/or symbol.

-Accredited certification bodies shall not issue nonaccredited certifications in accredited scope fields.
+Accredited certification bodies shall not issue non-accredited certifications in accredited scope fields.

 RESPONSIBILITY OF INTERNATIONAL ACCREDITATION SERVICE